 Tablets are expected to see subdued growth in coming quarters as the market reverts to its normal seasonality and users who bought tablets in the last 18 months hold onto their current devices, said the report.

-However, the postponement of commercial deployments and government tenders in major countries will rebalance the scales for the tablet market, it added.
+However, it added that the postponement of commercial deployments and government tenders in major countries will rebalance the scales for the tablet market.

 In the total PC market (including desktops, notebooks, and tablets), Lenovo maintained its dominance, shipping 26.5 million units in Q4 2021.
 Despite an 8 percent fall in total shipments, Apple stayed in second place with 24.3 million devices shipped.